ZahraAhmadi4/Face-detection/README.md

     # This is for resizing the image to speed up detection.
     mini = cv2.resize(im, (im.shape[1] // size, im.shape[0] // size))

-    # This line code is for detecting faces.
+    # This line of code is for detecting faces.
     faces = classifier.detectMultiScale(mini)

     # This draws rectangles around each faces.